New Home Insulation Problems: 5 Things You Don’t Want to Happen

 RetroFoam of Michigan has more than 15 years of experience insulating new construction homes across the lower peninsula.
 In this time, we have been called out to newer homes that have serious insulation problems.
 These problems could have been avoided had the house been built with the proper insulation.

-In our continued efforts to educate homeowner, we have compiled a list of 5 new home insulation problems and how to fix them.
+In our continued efforts to educate homeowners, we have compiled a list of 5 new home insulation problems and how to fix them.

 New Home Insulation Problems

-- Closed cell spray foam can pull away from studs.
 A new home will shift and settle as time goes on.
 Closed cell spray foam is a rigid foam insulation, and because of this rigidness, it won’t move and shift with a new home.
-This can cause the foam to pull away from the studs where it has been applied.
+This can cause the spray foam to pull away from the studs where it has been applied.

 Solution: Most contractors will recommend open cell spray foam because of this.
 Open cell is a pliable material that will move and shift with your new home.

-- Bonus room above garage is always uncomfortable.
-If the room above your garage is consistently too hot or too cold, lack of insulation is the culprit.
+If the bonus room above your garage is uncomfortable, a lack of insulation is the culprit.
 The cold or hot air coming through the garage is going right through the ceiling and into the bonus room.